 - Establish a ratio of exchange: How often will your student earn the backup reinforcer and how many tokens will be required to earn the reinforcer?

 - Initially, the ratio between the number of tokens and the amount of work needed to earn the backup reinforcers should be small to provide immediate success to the students.
 The student should earn the backup reinforcer immediately upon reaching a certain number of tokens.
-Unique leaners may need more frequent exchange periods.
+Unique learners may need more frequent exchange periods.

-- As students learn that the tokens lead to the incentive (backup reinforcers) the ratio of exchange for tokens should be adjusted.
+- As students learn that the tokens lead to the incentive (backup reinforcers), the ratio of exchange for tokens should be adjusted.
 This is also a good time to add more “luxury” items to the reinforcer menu that cost more than the initial items in the menu.
 You may also begin to only have the reinforcer set for 1-4 times per day, depending on your students.
 Higher functioning or older students may eventually have periods of exchange once per day or a few days per week.

-Steps to implementation of Token Economies
+Steps to Implementation of Token Economies

 Step 1: Initial token economies training